metal3-io/metal3-docs/design/baremetal-operator/boot-from-volume.md

 Most of the work is completed, some tasks are still outstanding:

 - Credentials to replace AuthUser and AuthPasswd for iscsi in baremetal operator.
-- Other volume connectors (not only iscsi) implementation.
+- Other volume connective targets (not only iscsi) implementation.

 ### Dependencies